Handbook of CGTACGTAGEOIDEHPCVLParadigm Research Group

 Computational Aspects of Geographic Information Systems

-Computational perspective of geographic information systems(GIS).
-Data representations and their operations on raster and vector devices: e.g., quadtrees, grid files, digital elevation models, triangular irregular network models.
-Analysis and design of efficient algorithms for solving GIS problems: visibility queries, point location, facility location.
+Sample chapters include: Data representations and their operations on raster and vector devices: e.g., quadtrees, grid files, digital elevation models, triangular irregular network models.
+Analysis and design of efficient algorithms for solving GIS problems: point location, shortest path, facility location. (these are covered in more breadth and depth than in 4202).

 Prerequisite: A 3rd year course in Data Structures and Algorithms or the equivalent.